benmiller314/cdm2022spring/plans/lesson-24.md

 # Homework for next time

 <div class="alert alert-info">
-<p><strong>If you haven't yet finished your website project and reflection, start there.</strong> You could even save the Ford reading for afterward, in that case, as it's mainly intended to set up your final reflection, on the whole course.</p>
+<p><strong>If you haven't yet finished your website project and reflection, start there.</strong> You could even save the Ford reading for afterward, in that case, as it's mainly intended to set up your final reflection (on the whole course), with project inspiration as a side benefit.</p>
 </div>

 * *Preparing for the final portfolio:*